COMOKIT/COMOKIT-Website/docs/docs/setupYourOwn.md

 ## Introduction

 This section describes the simplest way to use COMOKIT to explore the impact of control policies in a given case study (a case study defined by its geographical location and boundaries, possibly GIS data on the built environment, and possibly population data).
 GAMA (with COMOKIT) must of course be already installed and running.
-If it not the case, please refer to the [previous documentation page](gettingStarted)
+If it is not the case, please refer to the [Getting Started documentation page](gettingStarted)

 ## Duplicate the `COMOKIT Template Project` in your workspace